cwcromwell/doc-templates/README.md

 Templates for creating API documentation.

 ## Current Status
-Some templates are developed enough to use.
+The following templates are ready to use: Quickstart and Overview.
 The Reference template is still a work in progress.
 The setup template doesn't exist yet.

 ## About This Project
 This repo contains templates that will make it easier to get started with software documentation.